Chinese tech stocks fall as U.S. SEC begins rollout of law aimed at delisting

 A flurry of 11th-hour efforts under the Trump administration led to dozens of Chinese companies being delisted from U.S. exchanges and over-the-counter trading platforms in recent months due to allegations of Chinese military affiliations.

-Reporting by Katanga Johnson; Additional reporting by Scott Murdoch in Hong Kong, Tom Westbrook in Singapore, Chris Prentice in Washington and John McCrank in New York; Editing by Jonathan Oatis and Christopher Cushing
+Reporting by Katanga Johnson; Additional reporting by Scott Murdoch in Hong Kong, Tom Westbrook in Singapore, Chris Prentice in Washington and John McCrank in New York; Editing by Jonathan Oatis, Christopher Cushing and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.